laurelherting/lmh-headspace/AWS/examTips.md

 used for business intelligence pulls in very large and complex data sets

-Redshift
-fully-managed data warehouse in cloud
+### Graph databases
+scalability
+high availability

+### Autoscaling
+Allows you to provision multiple EC2 instances behind a load balancer automatically depending on your demand.

 ### Route53
+(Domain Name Service) like a phonebook, process computers use to resolve domain names to IP Addresses.
 Amazon DNS Service = Route53
--global, similar to IAm & S3
+-global, similar to IAM & S3
 -use it to:
 1.direct traffic world-wide
 2.to register domain name